silentnyte/xo-ocr/README.md

 ## Instructions:

-- **"PASTE ITEM CLIP HERE"**
+- Take a screen clipping of the item *(for Windows use Windows Key + Shift + S)*.
+The clip should be cropped to the item window border.
+For best results the image should be taken at 1080p or around 500px wide.

-This is where you paste your item screenshot.
-The screenshot should be cropped to the item window border.
-For best results the image should be taken a 1080p or around 500px wide.
+-  Paste the clip at "**PASTE ITEM CLIP HERE**"

 - The image OCR will automatically begin and the form will fill out.

 - When the item name has been parsed it will be looked up in **CrossoutDB** to determine "Category", "Faction", "Level", "Level Type" and "ID". *(If the item is not found in the database these input fields will need to be manually entered)*

-- After the form is filled out any of the fields can be edited by hand to correct any OCR errors.
+- Correct any OCR errors.

 - Enter the "Crossout Version" the images was taken from.

 - Enter "Author" so we know who to thank for scanning the item!

-- When you are happy with the result click the "Submit" button and the data will be stored away in a database.
+- When you are happy with the results click the "Submit" button and the data will be posted to the database.

 ## Future Improvement:
 - Upgrade Tesseract.js version